B 2 Visa

 DavidsonMorris partners exclusively with NNU Immigration on US visa and immigration matters.

 The B 2 visa allows travel to the US for tourism, pleasure and medical treatment.
 To apply, you will need to make an application and attend a visa interview at a local US Consular post.

 What is a B 2 visa?

-The B 2 visa is a nonimmigrant visitor visa for individuals who want to enter the US temporarily for tourism, pleasure or visiting. and who don’t qualify for the Visa Waiver Program.
+The B 2 visa is a nonimmigrant visitor visa for individuals who want to enter the US temporarily for tourism, pleasure or visiting, and who don’t qualify for visa-free travel under the US Visa Waiver Program.

 The success of your application will be dependent on your planned activity, and your ability to evidence to the authorities that you will leave the US at visa expiry.

 What you need to know about the B 2 Visa